Marta Pascual, CEO of Qilimanjaro: “'Quantum ready' companies will be more competitive when we have mature enough quantum computers”

 What are the most common applications of quantum computing?

-Do you imagine, in the medium term, homes with home quantum computers?
+Can you imagine, in the medium term, homes with home quantum computers?

 Let's do a disruption exercise.
 To what extent can quantum computers change the world?